CQCL/tket2/README.md

 ## Features

 - `pyo3`
 This optional feature enables some python bindings via pyo3.
-See the `pyrs` folder for more.
+See the `pytket-tk2` folder for more.

 - `portmatching`
   This enables pattern matching using the `portmatching` crate.